estherbouquet/lectura-plus/README.md

 - '####' → URL to the online article (to generate a qrCode)
 - '#######' → category

-You can link a .jpg or a .JPEG file to the .txt files (if the article contains an illustration for instance) by giving them the same name.
+You can link a .jpg or a .JPEG file to the corresponding .txt file (if the article contains an illustration for instance) by giving it the same name.

 ![how codes and components are intertwined](https://github.com/estherbouquet/lectura-plus/blob/master/electrogif.gif)